-- NEW: The bomb killed 12 people, including eight of the minister's guards
+- The bomb killed 12 people, including eight of the minister's guards

 - The car bomb exploded in central Sanaa on Tuesday